-There are three different Pizzarias Bella Selva all owned by the same family.
+There are several different Pizzerias Bella Selva all owned by the same family.

 This has quickly become one of our favorite places in Tena.
-With great ambiance and good food it's a great place to relax or surf the net on their WiFi.
+With great ambiance and good food, it's a great place to relax or connect to their WiFi.
 They have pizza, sandwiches, fajitas and cocktails.
+Plus vegan and vegetarian options!
 What more could you ask for?!

 Find it!
-From the car bridge go straight to CNT.
+From the car bridge go straight to CNT (two blocks).
 Continue walking away from the bridge one block more.
 You will see Guayusa on the left.

 It's not Pizza Hut, but they try.
 The pizzas are good.
+A variety of salads and sangria make it stand out from other pizza places.
 Prices are decent.
 The restaurant is large enough for big groups.

 This pizza is ok.
 The price is a bit high.